tarunsinghofficial/Xylophone-App-Flutter/README.md

-# Xylophone
+# What is Xylophone App

-A Xylophone Flutter project app that play different sounds.
+A Xylophone is an Flutter app that plays different sounds using.

+##Requirments

+* Flutter SDK
+* Android Studio/VS Code IDE
+* Flutter and Dart Installed

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: